watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

 ## Step 2: Set up Kibana to connect to Elasticsearch
 * Install [Docker](https://www.docker.com/) so that you can pull the Kibana container image later.
+You can install [Colima](https://github.com/abiosoft/colima) instead if you don't want to use Docker Desktop and are on Linux/macOS.
 * Create a kibana config folder, for example
   `mkdir -p ~/.kibana/config`
 * Download the certificate from the Elasticsearch instance overview page, and move the downloaded file to the kibana config folder